Shades of gray: Charcoal

+The first recorded use of charcoal as a color name in English was in 1606.

+French gray

+French gray is an off-gray color that traditionally has a slightly cooler, more blue tone than simple gray.

 Gunmetal

-Gunmetal is a shade of gray that has a bluish purple tinge.
+Gunmetal, also called gunmetal gray, is a shade of gray that has a bluish purple tinge.
 It describes the color of several metals used in industrial applications, such as tarnished gunmetal, or parkerized steel.